personalrobotics/aikido/STYLE.md

 #define AIKIDO_EXAMPLE_EXAMPLECLASS_HPP_

 // Place all dependency includes at the top of the file.
-// Use relative paths for includes within the same directory structure, and place these at the top.
+// Use absolute paths, and place these at the top.
+#include <stl_headers>
-#include "ExampleInterface.hpp"
+#include <library/headers.hpp>
-#include "../other_example/ExampleOtherInterface.hpp"
+#include "aikido/component_name/ExampleInterface.hpp"
-#include <library/library.hpp>
+#include "aikido/component_name/ExampleOtherInterface.hpp"

 // Namespaces scopes should be one line each with "cuddled" braces. namespace aikido {